Bible verses for: Hebrews, Book of

 let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
 For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.
 Anyone who has rejected Moses' law dies without mercy on the testimony of two or three witnesses.
 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common thing, and insulted the Spirit of grace?
 For we know Him who said, "Vengeance is Mine, I will repay," says the Lord.
 And again, "The LORD will judge His people."
 It is a fearful thing to fall into the hands of the living God.
 But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings:

 Now great multitudes went with Him.
 And He turned and said to them, "If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.
 And whoever does not bear his cross and come after Me cannot be My disciple.
 For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it— lest, after he has laid the foundation, and is not able to finish, all who see it begin to mock him, saying, "This man began to build and was not able to finish"?
+Or what king, going to make war against another king, does not sit down first and consider whether he is able with ten thousand to meet him who comes against him with twenty thousand?
+Or else, while the other is still a great way off, he sends a delegation and asks conditions of peace.
+So likewise, whoever of you does not forsake all that he has cannot be My disciple.

 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.
 For then would they not have ceased to be offered?
 For the worshipers, once purified, would have had no more consciousness of sins.
 But in those sacrifices there is a reminder of sins every year.
 For it is not possible that the blood of bulls and goats could take away sins.